- Dr Andrew Neal

 Andrew Neal is working on a book on parliamentary security politics.

-He is principal convenor of the ESRC seminar series 'Security in Scotland, with or without constitutional change'.
+He was principal convenor of the ESRC seminar series 'Security in Scotland, with or without constitutional change', 2013-15.

-His most recent book is "Exceptionalism and the politics of counter-terrorism: liberty, security and the war on terror" (Routledge 2010).
+His most recent monograph is "Exceptionalism and the politics of counter-terrorism: liberty, security and the war on terror" (Routledge 2010).

 His research sits between international relations theory, political theory, sociology and security studies.
 He is particularly interested in poststructural, critical and sociological approaches to security, and the work and reception of Carl Schmitt and Michel Foucault in IR and security studies.